Exquisite Sherries: A Curation of the Finest Selection

 Perched on the clifftop of La Punta d’es Mutsover and overlooking the crystalline Costa Brava beach of Aiguablava, the Parador de Aiguablava could not have a dreamier location.
-Ensconced amid pine trees with views from every turn of the turquoise waters and sweet little cove below, this Parador was recently renovated and is looking terrific.
-The atmosphere is “casual chic” with an airy and breezy feel.
+Ensconced amid pine trees with views from every turn of the turquoise waters and sweet little cove below, this Parador was recently renovated and looks terrific.
+The atmosphere is “casual chic,” with an airy and breezy feel.
 Most rooms have a sea-facing balcony or terrace and have been updated and freshened up, and the decor is beachy with relaxing tones of grey, cream, turquoise, and mustard.
-The interior decoration is carried through in the public areas, which have sophisticated furnishings and Miró inspired artwork.
+The interior decoration is carried through in public areas with sophisticated furnishings, and Miró inspired artwork.
 The facilities include a spa (with sea views), indoor and outdoor pools, and a stellar restaurant (which, we hate to be repetitive, has views to die for).
-This part of the Empordà region is renowned for its exceptional food and wine with famous local foods like the delicate anchovies from La Escala, the vibrant red prawns from Palamós, and the scenic, local vineyards nearly spilling into the sea.
-If you can peel yourself from the relaxing, verdant poolside (with those views!) and wine-soaked lunches at the elegant Mar I Vent restaurant, there is soooo much to see and do in this area.
-The adorable, artsy, hill-topped village of Begur is only a few kilometers down the road and has fantastic, upmarket shops and dining options.
-Apart from Aiguablava beach, Sa Tuna beach and Las Calas de Fornells are nearly Caribbean-like with their transparent, sparkling, clean waters, white sand, and intimate, small scale.
+This part of the Empordà region is renowned for its exceptional food and wine with famous local foods like the delicate anchovies from La Escala, the vibrant red prawns from Palamós, and the scenic local vineyards nearly spilling into the sea.
+If you can peel yourself from the relaxing, verdant poolside (with those views!) and wine-soaked lunches at the elegant Mar I Vent restaurant; there is soooo much to see and do in this area.
+The adorable, artsy, hill-topped village of Begur is only a few kilometers down the road and has fantastic upmarket shops and dining options.
+Apart from Aiguablava Beach, Sa Tuna Beach, and Las Calas de Fornells are nearly Caribbean-like with their transparent, sparkling, clean waters, white sand, and intimate, small scale.
 While staying here, you MUST have lunch at Toc al Mar (in the cove below).
-After a life-affirming, seafront lunch of grilled rock octopus, lobster rice, and their ridiculously delicious house rosé, kick off your shoes and have a siesta on the warm sand, bliss!
+After a life-affirming seafront lunch of grilled rock octopus, lobster rice, and their ridiculously delicious house rosé, kick off your shoes and have a siesta on the warm sand, bliss!

-What makes this Parador so desirable is that it has the best of both worlds- a hidden, private location amid green hills that is only a hop, skip, and a jump from a lively town and only 40 minutes from some of the top Rioja wine estates.
+This Parador is desirable because it has the best of both worlds- a hidden, private location amid green hills that is only a hop, skip, and a jump from a lively town and only 40 minutes from some of the top Rioja wine estates.
 Admire the opulence of the palace on arrival, and take in the views across the valley.
 Check in and check out your spacious room with a luxurious bed and crisp linens.
-The décor is understated elegance- cool whites, grays, beige, and stone, and the atmosphere is utterly pleasant.
+The décor is elegant: cool whites, grays, beige, and stone, and the atmosphere is utterly pleasant.
 Relax with a glass of Rioja, naturally, on the terrace soaking up the vistas.
-Dinner then is the highlight here.
-The restaurant is hugely popular with the locals, and the dining room is warm and friendly, with high ceilings lined with original wood beams and feels like a luxe farmhouse.
+Dinner, then, is the highlight here.
+The restaurant is hugely popular with the locals, and the dining room is warm and friendly, with high ceilings lined with original wood beams, and feels like a luxe farmhouse.
 Chef Sergio Lacalzada is well respected for his “cocina de autor”- skilled, creative, and inspired Basque cuisine.
-Using exceptional local ingredients like Idiazábal cheese, Guernica peppers, fresh anchovies from Bermeo, ultra-fresh fish like sea bass and hake, smoked river trout, and of course high welfare local beef, Sergio has created a faithful clientèle who keep coming back and spreading the word- that includes us!
+Using exceptional local ingredients like Idiazábal cheese, Guernica peppers, fresh anchovies from Bermeo, ultra-fresh fish like sea bass and hake, smoked river trout, and of course high, welfare local beef, Sergio has created a faithful clientèle who keep coming back and spreading the word- that includes us!
 Everything on the menu is delicious; what a revelation.
 Stay a few nights here so you can do pintxos one night in

 Vitoria, and also visit the nearby Rioja wine country and its medieval villages and castles.